ZEV LRC-X & LRC

 COMPARE AGAINST THE TOP MODELS OF OTHER BRANDS.

-- The ZEV has more than 2 times the range of the BMW.
+- The ZEV has 1.8 times the range of the BMW.

 - The ZEV has more than 3 times more storage space than the BMW.